-- keeping the park clean of litter. - Inquiries into the restoration plan and plant species list, including possible volunteer opportunities. - Inquiries into the protocols and responsibility for invasive species removal and subsequent restoration efforts. - Ensure appropriate setbacks from houses and private property are maintained. - Partner with local organizations; Owen Sound Field Naturalists
+- A dog waste bag dispenser with designated waste receptacles would be an asset to keeping the park clean of litter. - Inquiries into the restoration plan and plant species list, including possible volunteer opportunities. - Inquiries into the protocols and responsibility for invasive species removal and subsequent restoration efforts. - Ensure appropriate setbacks from houses and private property are maintained. - Partner with local organizations; Owen Sound Field Naturalists